 For the 2021-2029 Housing Element update, the County prepared a site inventory using the County's geographical information system to identify vacant parcels that could readily be developed to meet the County's regional housing needs.
-The County prepared an inventory of vacant and underutilized properties.
 The discussion below describes how the parcels were chosen and discusses how the County can meet its RHNA.